SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There aren't any really large garages here, but you should be able to find street parking.

-Haight-Ashbury: This is the district to visit when you want to experience SF in the 1960s and 70s when the hippies were alive and rocking the city.
-Even though this is now a much more commercial area with shops and restaurants, you will enjoy seeing all the beautiful murals here, seeing a free music shows at Amoeba Records, hiking to the top of Buena Vista Park or just enjoy your time as you take a walking or Magic Bus tour.
-Ps.
+Haight-Ashbury: This is the district to visit when you want to experience the SF of the 1960s and 70s when the hippies were alive and rocking the city.
+Even though this is now a much more commercial area with shops and restaurants, you will enjoy seeing all the beautiful murals here, seeing a free music shows at Amoeba Records, hiking to the top of Buena Vista Park, or just taking it all in on a walking or Magic Bus tour.
+P.S.
 If you are a Grateful Dead fan, they lived at 710 Ashbury Street and you will see paintings of them on the sidewalk in front of it.
-More about visiting the Haight-Ashbury District
+More about visiting the Haight-Ashbury District.

 Comments?
 Questions?
 Suggestions?